≡ Menu

 The good news is…

-Most (if not all) of the best life insurance companies will take a moment and first inquire about how “serious” your COPD is before making any decisions about whether or not you may be able to qualify for coverage.
+Individuals can significantly improve their condition by adopting some of these treatment options, thus potentially qualifying for a traditional term or whole life insurance policy.
+This is why most (if not all) of the best life insurance companies will take a moment to inquire about how “serious” your COPD is before deciding whether you may have coverage.

 What kind of information will the insurance companies ask me or be interested in?